 BY THE NUMBERS

-4,500 students and post-graduate scholars who train at the MUHC and its Research Institute
+1,190 graduate and post-doctoral students train at the MUHC and its Research Institute

-Patient care and well-being are paramount at the MUHC.
-All MUHC hospitals have Patient Resource Centres which take a personalized approach, providing each patient and family with relevant medical resources and support.
-The new Glen site has only single-patient rooms equipped with the necessary amenities designed to make patients and their families feel at home.
+At the heart of the MUHC is patient centred care so that patients and their families receive the best possible healthcare experience.
+All MUHC hospitals have Patient Resource Centres which, taking a personalized approach, provide each patient and family with relevant medical resources and support.
+The new MUHC Glen site has only single-patient rooms equipped with the necessary amenities designed to make patients and their families feel at home.

-The MUHC Glen site has two emergency departments and provides more than 50 specialized services.
-The MUHC overall has some 40,000 admissions a year with more than 175,000 emergency department visits.
-Patient care is provided by 12,000 hospital staff including 1,200 physicians and 3,000 nurses.
-The MUHC serves a staggering 2.3 million meals a year.
+The MUHC Glen site has pediatric and adult emergency departments and provides more than 50 specialized services.
+The MUHC overall has some 40,000 admissions a year with more than 177,000 emergency department visits.
+Patient care is provided by 12,000 hospital staff including almost 5,000 physicians, dentists, nurses and pharmacists.

-“The MUHC is a prime example of the ‘think global, act local’ philosophy,” adds John Rae.
+Mr. John Rae, former Executive Vice-President of Power Corporation served as Chair of The Best Care for Life Campaign and was intimately involved in developing and implementing a comprehensive strategy to achieve the Campaign’s objective.
+“The MUHC is a prime example of the ‘think global, act local’ philosophy,” said John Rae.
 “In terms of its research and teaching capabilities, it judges its performance against global peers.
 In terms of patient care, the MUHC has deep roots within the local community and continues to provide a standard of care that is both personalized and exceptional.”